AU-14/ColonialMarinesUniverse/README.md

 The repository's `LICENSE.TXT` was subsequently changed from MIT to AGPL-3.0 on **May 13, 2026**, in [commit f41c414ca0ec][license-file-change].
 The cutoff above comes from the earlier README change.

-License exceptions must be clearly declared in the affected file and its header, along with the reason for the exception.

 ### Assets